Thiqah/ArabLegalEval/README.md

 ---

-- (not yet available) the raw data which is scraped from public sources is in `data/` which is handled using `DVC`, details can be found in [data/README.md](data/README.md)
+- the raw data which is scraped from public sources is in `data`

 Tested with Python 3.12